broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 ### Withdrawal account

 Withdrawal accounts contain the following:
-* Payload Id
+* Account Kind: `Proposal`
 * Relays round number
+* Required number of confirmations
+* Confirmed Relays
 * Sender address in `Everscale`
 * Receiver address in `Solana`
 * Amount
-* `Token root` account address in `Everscale`
-* Decimals count in `Everscale`
-* Decimals count in `Solana`
-* Confirmed Relays
 * Bounty for withdrawal
+* Kind of withdrawal
+* Author
-* Minimum Number of confirmation to be processed
+* `Settings` address of withdrawal
+* Event timestamp from `Everscale`,
+* Event transaction_lt from `Everscale`,
+* Event configuration from `Everscale`,
 * Status: new, expired, processed, cancelled, pending, waiting for approve
-  * `New` relays confirmations needed to be saved.
+    * `New` is needed to save relays confirms.
-  * `Expired` - current round ttl has expired and the withdrawal can not be processed.
     * `Processed` - all funds were successfully transferred to user.
-  * `Cancelled` - the user asked to cancel the withdrawal, his funds were minted back to his `Everscale` address.
+    * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
-  * `Pending` - there are not enough funds in the vault to process the withdrawal.
+    * `Pending` - there is not enough funds on vault to process the withdrawal.
-  * `Waiting for approve` - the withdrawal amount is bigger than the limit.
+    * `Waiting for approve` - withdrawal amount is bigger than the limit

 ## Scheme